Guadalcanal campaign: Battle of the Eastern Solomons

-On 25 August, Tanaka's convoy, headed by the flagship Jintsū, was attacked near Taivu Point by Cactus Air Force aircraft from Henderson Field.
+Concurrently to the carrier air battle, on 25 August, Tanaka's convoy, headed by the flagship Jintsū, was attacked near Taivu Point by Cactus Air Force aircraft based at Henderson Field.
 After suffering heavy damage during the battle, including the sinking of one of the transports, the convoy was forced to divert to the Shortland Islands in the northern Solomons in order to transfer the surviving troops to destroyers for later delivery to Guadalcanal.
-A Japanese transport was sunk, and the older destroyer Mutsuki was so badly damaged that it had to be scuttled.
-Several other warships were damaged, including Tanaka's own Jintsū.
-At this point, Tanaka withdrew and rescheduled the supply run for the night of 28 August, via the remaining destroyers.
-Meanwhile, the Japanese had launched an air raid on Guadalcanal, causing chaos and havoc.
+A Japanese transport was sunk, and the older destroyer Mutsuki was so badly damaged that she had to be scuttled.
+Several other Japanese warships were damaged, including Tanaka's flagship Jintsū.
+At this point, Tanaka withdrew and rescheduled the supply run for the night of 28 August, to be carried out by the remaining destroyers.
+Japanese air raids against the Allied positions on Guadalcanal continued largely unabated during this time.